openhwgroup/core-v-mcu-uvm/dv/uvme_cvmcu/docs/user_guide.md

 @subsection user_guide_description Description
-This guide will walk you through integrating the CORE-V MCU Sub-System UVM Environment in your own UVM Environment and Test Bench.
+This guide will walk you through integrating the CORE-V MCU UVM Environment in your own UVM Environment and Test Bench.

 ![uvme_cvmcu_env_c Block Diagram](env_block_diagram.svg)